Writing JSON

 Uncheck Write Geometry, because we don’t want to include geometry in our simple JSON output.

-We can leave the remaining writer parameters as default.
+We can leave the remaining writer parameters at their defaults.
 The writer parameters dialog should look like this:

 JSONWriterParams.png